Andrew Moon Bain: Lustre Kings

 Between high school and college, Bain traveled the United States extensively.
 His travels took him to Jamaica, West Indies, a trip that indelibly influenced his life.
 Shortly after this first visit, his childhood friend, Corrin Haskell, taught school in Jamaica and came back with a 7” inch vinyl record he produced.
 Bain immediately jumped on board to co-found independent US based reggae label, Lustre Kings Productions in 1997.

 Bain spent 13 years living in Brooklyn, New York, where he continued to be a producer and visual artist.
 He has traveled and worked extensively in the United States, Europe, Jamaica and throughout the Caribbean, which have all influenced his life, art and music.

 Music production and Zion I Kings

-Bain is an accomplished sound record engineer, mixing engineer, and songwriter.
+Bain is a sound record engineer, mixing engineer, and songwriter.
 He is one third of the prolific modern roots reggae production team Zion I Kings as well as the writing and production duo PaperStars, both parties receiving a Grammy Award nomination in 2013 for Snoop Lion Reincarnated (album).
-Bain continues to make a significant mark in the genre of modern roots reggae music.
-He has written and produced records for artists such as Wyclef Jean, Sizzla, Snoop Dogg, Diplo, Protoje, Major Lazer, Midnite, Anthony B, Blakkamoore, Lutan Fyah and many others.
+Bain has written and produced records for artists such as Wyclef Jean, Sizzla, Snoop Dogg, Diplo, Protoje, Major Lazer, Midnite, Anthony B, Blakkamoore, Lutan Fyah and many others.